orblivion/ntfy/.sandstorm/README_DETAILS.md

 How to use it for UnifiedPush, and that it's a separate thing from scripts that message it.
 Have a link to the "publish" doc.
 Maybe this is a section called "setup" or "configure" or "send messages" or "how to use" or "how to connect" or "how to send messages" or whatever to get people to look.
 And maybe have this be a section instead of "docs", but it should have the "docs" link here, which will go to official ntfy docs with the caveat that it doesn't strictly apply to the Sandstorm version.

+## Release Items

+- [ ] Confirm licenses for everything I use
+- [ ] Make a version for my release - v2.11.0~s1 - As a git tag along my Sandstorm fork, and in pkgdef.
+- [ ] Squash all my WIP commits.
+- [ ] Warn users that they need to get a new API URL once I publish the fullapi permission

 ## Assorted

 - [x] Figure out why go.sum changed when I ran `make` for linux?
     * Answer: Not exactly sure why but only two hashes got added.
 I found them on reputable git repos and anyway they're from orgs that have other hashes in the same file.
 Lots of hashes got removed but that's fine.
-- [ ] Make a version for my release - v2.11.0~s1 - As a git tag along my Sandstorm fork, and in pkgdef.
-- [ ] Squash all my WIP commits.
 - [x] Block all access for shared grains (stopping web root. this is UI for discouragement, not security)
 - [x] Make sure API URLs are marked as having lesser permission (for when we need it later)
 - [x] Check out `sandstorm-files.list`.
 A few things in there maybe don't belong.